 This follow-up workshop to our Guitar for Absolute Beginners is also suitable for beginners who may have been playing for a while but would like some extra help in moving on.

-To take part you should know how to tune your guitar, the names of the strings and be able to play most if not all of the following chords: G, C, D, D7, A, Am, G7, E, Em, B7.
+To take part in this workshop you should know how to tune your guitar, the names of the strings and be able to play most if not all of the following chords: G, C, D, D7, A, Am, G7, E, Em, B7.

 Contact firstname.lastname@example.org if you have any questions about your experience or suitability for this workshop.
 Please bring a guitar (acoustic preferred), guitar tuner and a capo.